babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 cimpl.KafkaException: KafkaError{code=MSG_SIZE_TOO_LARGE,val=10,str="Unable to produce message: Broker: Message size too large"}.
 ```

 The image resolutions that fit within this constraint are pretty small.
-Here are the message sizes which came from images in a face-recognition application I built for my laptop camera.
-These are the only resolutions supported for my camera, according to `sudo v4l2-ctl --list-formats-ext`:
+Here are the message sizes which would result from the resolutions supported by my laptop's camera:

 | Resolution | 320x480 | 640x480 | 1280x720 |
 | --- | --- |